joysmith/HTML-CSS-Tutorial-and-Projects-Course-Flexbox-Grid---jhon-smigal/07-css-grid-tutorial/README.md

 ---

 - Anytime we need to work with grid we need a parent container and children items
-- Two most imp property for setting up grid: display: grid, grid-template-columns: 200px 300px;
+- Two most imp/Parent property for setting up grid: display: grid, grid-template-columns: 200px 300px;

 <br>